SMOG: Scalable Meta-Learning for Multi-Objective Bayesian Optimization: Implementation details

 We sample $\bm{\alpha}_m$ and $\bm{\varepsilon}_o$ as follows:

 The distribution for $\varepsilon_{o,j}$ is chosen such that the Gaussian blobs still overlap.
-The minimum full width at half maximum of any Gaussian blob is given by $2\sqrt{\frac{\ln 2}{17}}\approx 0.4$, where $17$ is the smallest element in $\bm{A}$.
+The minimum full width at half maximum of any Gaussian blob is given by $2\sqrt{\frac{\ln 2}{17}}\approx 0.4$, where $17$ is the largest element in $\bm{A}$.
 Hence, a maximum offset of $0.15$ is sufficient to ensure correlation and a non-trivial Pareto front between the objectives.

-\paragraph{The Terrain Benchmark.} We rely on the MetaBox implementation by~\citet{ma2025metabox}, which implements the Terrain benchmark defined in~\citet{shehadeh2025benchmarking}.
+\parahead{The terrain benchmark.} We rely on the MetaBox implementation by~\citet{ma2025metabox}, which implements the Terrain benchmark defined in~\citet{shehadeh2025benchmarking}.
 While MetaBox provides an additional path-clearance cost, we use only the four defined in~\citet{shehadeh2025benchmarking} (path-length cost, obstacle-avoidance cost, altitude cost, and smoothness cost).
 Furthermore, we define a variant with two objectives, optimizing both path length cost and obstacle avoidance cost.
+We choose target and ``meta'' terrains uniformly at random with a fixed seed.